Satvik-jain/WnCC_Assignment/Question 1/README.md

-I have done question 1 B Part.
+I have done Question 1 B Part.

 Question 1 A part is incomplete.